jfecher/ante-website/content/docs/ideas.md

 binary_search (vec: SortedVec t) (elem: t) : Maybe (Index vec) = ...
 ```

-Each of these refinements are would be in type system and would be checked during compile-time with the help of a SMT solver.
+Each of these refinements would be in the type system and would be checked during compile-time with the help of a SMT solver.

 ---
 # Lifetime Inference